c6o/docs/content/references/intercept.md

     protocol: TCP
     targetPort: 80
 ```
-Correct this to the original port given in the session file.
+Correct this to the original port given in the Session resource.
 ```yaml
   ports:
   - name: unsecure